- Age 24 years

 Strengths and Weaknesses

-I am open to learn many new skills that I may need to improve or not yet have.
+I am open to learning many new skills that I may need to improve or not yet have.
 I am always willing to take part in different work activities to up my skills.
 Having received a job at the end of my placement proves that I am hard-working and carry out any duties to top standard.

 I am eager to learn new things, therefore, I will never say no to new qualifications.
 I am also planning on carrying out a massage course to learn more Equine therapeutic techniques.